JuliaIO/HDF5.jl/doc/hdf5.md

 For simple types (scalars, strings, and arrays), HDF5 provides sufficient metadata to know how each item is to be interpreted.
 For example, HDF5 encodes that a given block of bytes is to be interpreted as an array of `Int64`, and represents them in a way that is compatible across different computing architectures.

 However, to preserve Julia objects, one generally needs additional type information to be supplied, which is easy to provide using attributes.
-This is handled for you automatically in the JLD and MatIO modules (\*.jld and \*.mat files, respectively), for two different conventions.
-These specific formats provide "extra" functionality, but they are still both regular HDF5 files and are therefore compatible with any HDF5 reader or writer.
+This is handled for you automatically in the JLD and MatIO modules for \*.jld and \*.mat files.
+These specific formats (conventions) provide "extra" functionality, but they are still both regular HDF5 files and are therefore compatible with any HDF5 reader or writer.

 Opening and closing files